First major piece of Bayesian superyacht recovered from seabed

 Rome (CNN) — Salvage crews have recovered the boom from the $40 million Bayesian luxury yacht, which sank off the coast of Sicily in August 2024, killing seven people, including British tech tycoon Mike Lynch and his 18-year-old daughter Hannah.

+Divers working on the salvage operation used diamond cutting wire to remove the boom, sail and furling gear near the mast.
+They used a remote-controlled submersible to cut one of the yacht’s anchor chains which allowed the anchor, chain and boom to be brought to the surface.
+The recovered items will be taken to the port of Termini Imerese where they will be sequestered for examination.

-On May 9, a 39-year-old Dutch specialist diver Robcornelis Maria Huijben Uiben died in an underwater explosion when trying to detach the boom from the vessel, Italian Coast Guard officials said.
-The recovery of the boom — a long pole that controls the sail — will be part of the forensic investigation into the diver’s death, officials told CNN.
+On May 9, a 39-year-old Dutch specialist diver Robcornelis Maria Huijben Uiben died in an underwater explosion when trying to detach the boom, Italian Coast Guard officials said.
+The boom’s recovery will be part of the forensic investigation into the diver’s death, officials told CNN.

+TMC Marine, which is overseeing the operation, told CNN in a statement that the project has changed since the tragic incident.

+Marcus Cave, a director of TMC Marine, said: “The team has developed alternate methods to undertake certain tasks… This will minimize diving activity and increase the use of equipment that is controlled directly from the floating work platforms.
+Whilst this change will increase the time it will take to complete this project; it will continue to prioritize the safety of those working on this complex lifting and recovery operation.”

 The 55.9 meter (184-foot) yacht, which still has 18,000 liters of fuel onboard, went down in a sudden storm on August 19 while moored near Porticello, Sicily near Palermo.